michaldanielewicz/CalculateCarTrip/README.md

 With this app you can easily look up estimated cost of travel by car.

 ## Why?
+I travel a lot with my friends around my country.
+I was sick of always checking prices of fuel, distance etc. so I decided to write this app.
-I wanted to create this app to improve my skills in Flask, managing databases, working with HTML and CSS.
+I also wanted to create this app to improve my skills in Flask, managing databases, working with HTML and CSS.

 ## Technologies
 * Python - version 3.9.1
 * Flask - version 1.1.2
 * Flask-SQLAlchemy - version 2.4.4

+## Live
+You can check the live version [HERE](https://calculatecartrip.herokuapp.com/) (Heroku).

 ## Features
 List of features ready and TODOs for a future development.